Officials have been planning for weeks to send National Guard to Chicago as Trump seeks to expand crime crackdown

 The plans align with the Trump administration’s unusual efforts to use the military for law enforcement and immigration actions within the US’ borders.

-The administration’s potential moves in Chicago would be different from the law enforcement crackdown in Washington, DC, where Trump — and in turn the federal government — has more leeway in directing troops and a range of federal authorities.
+The administration’s potential moves in Chicago, first reported by the Washington Post, would be different from the law enforcement crackdown in Washington, DC, where Trump — and in turn the federal government — has more leeway in directing troops and a range of federal authorities.

 Instead, the administration’s future plans, including in Chicago, are expected to look like Trump’s deployment of the National Guard earlier this summer to Los Angeles to quell immigration protests, sources told CNN.